Octopus minor: Habitat

 The O. minor is commonly found in the Yellow Sea.
 This is a segment of the Western Pacific Ocean situated between the Korean Peninsula and mainland China, connected to the Gulf of Bohai.
 The sea extends over 950 kilometres from North to South and 700 kilometres wide.
 The sea has a cyclone current and semidiurnal tides with temperatures that range from -10 degrees Celsius to 28 degrees Celsius.

 Colour change

 The O. minor, when hunting and avoiding predators, use specialised pigment-filled bags known as chromatophores.
-These are found in the skin, allowing the octopus to adjust its colour or reflectivity.
+These are found in the skin, allowing the octopus to adjust its color or reflectivity.
 Colour variation of chromatophores include red, brown, black, grey, yellow or blue.
 Other colour methods include the use of an iridescent dermal tissue.
 This manipulated by the O. minor to communicate with other octopus and proceed with courtship rituals.

 The O. minor possesses muscles on its mantle which change texture to assist in changing colour.
 The shallow water habitats which the O. minor inhabits has allowed it to evolve more diverse skin than fellow cephalopods.

+Renal parasites

+The O. minor has three species of dicyemids in their renal sac: Dicyema clavatum, Dicyema sphyrocephalum, Dicyema dolichocephalum.